Choose your country

 Protection classes describe the safety measures that protect against dangerous voltages/electrical shock and thus against an electrical accident.
 There are four protection classes: 0, 1, 2 and 3.

-The protection classes for all electrical equipment are defined in the standards DIN EN/IEC 61140 or VDE 0140-1.
-The symbols to be used for marking the equipment are defined in the standard DIN EN/IEC 60417.
+The protection classes for all electrical equipment are defined in the standards IEC 61140 or VDE 0140-1.
+The symbols to be used for marking the equipment are defined in the standard IEC 60417.